codeforamerica/ReqCheck/README.md

 ## Contribute
 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

+### Features Needed
+    We have  a few features that need to be implemented.
+A high priority would be an admin panel to upload new CDC requirements and delete past ones, followed by running all the tests to see if they still pass.

 ## Authors